Neeraj319/php-crud/readme.md

-# This is my college work so please don't don't judge my code :)
+# This is my college work so please don't judge my code :)